Cropster/ember-l10n/README.md

 * `t(msgid, hash)`
 * `n(msgid, msgidPlural, count, hash)`
+* `pt(msgid, msgctxt, hash)`
+* `n(msgid, msgidPlural, count, msgctxt, hash)`
 * `tVar(msgid, hash)`

 `tVar()` works exactly the same as `t()`, but it will be ignored by the gettext parser.
-This is useful if your message ids are variables, for example:
-`l10n.t(myProperty)` would create a `myProperty` entry in your po-file when gettext is run.
+This is useful if your message ids are variables, for example: `l10n.t(myProperty)` would create a `myProperty` entry in your po-file when gettext is run.
 So in this case, `l10n.tVar(myProperty)` should be used instead.

 Furthermore, there's an auto initialization feature (default: true), which detects user's locale according to system preferences.
 If the user's locale is supported in `availableLocales`, the corresponding translations are loaded.
 If the user's locale is not supported, the default locale will be used instead (default: "en").
 Please use the following method to change locales:

 * `setLocale(locale)`